 Table of Contents

-To truly understand how smart Chihuahuas are, we must first understand how Stanley Coren measured canine intelligence.
+To truly gauge how smart Chihuahuas are, we must first understand how Stanley Coren measured canine intelligence.
 And while his methods do have flaws, we think it’s a great starting point.

 The renowned canine psychologist asked 199 obedience trial judges from the Canadian and American Kennel Club to conduct his research using his criteria.
 At the time, this was nearly half the trial judges in North America!

 Coren’s Dog Intelligence Criteria